Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi ECP3420: Final Thoughts

-If you’re looking to start making espresso, The DeLonghi ECP3420 has an unbeatable price and it works.
-But, you get what you pay for with the steam wand.
+If you’re looking to start making espresso, The DeLonghi ECP3420 has an unbeatable price, and it works.
+But, you get what you pay for – it tends to start leaking, and the steam wand cools quickly.

 That said, it’s a great option to start and you can upgrade later.
 The ECP3420 espresso machine’s fast heat time, stainless steel water boiler, and adjustable drip tray are all features that will make daily use and pulling espresso shots simple.